Best Buckwheat Pillow Review 2019

 This feature is thanks to the buckwheat hulls NOT compressing under pressure.
 As a result, it reduces stress for more comfort as you rest.

 If you're prone to allergies, then this is a major benefit!
 Buckwheat hulls are all-natural, so they are hypoallergenic and prevent allergens from causing morning colds.
 Not only does it prevent allergies, but buckwheat hulls and a well-ventilated pillowcase also provide cooling effects, which can avoid hot flashes and night sweats!

 This is probably the best feature of buckwheat pillows.
-Just like a water pillow, they are able to shift shape and conform to the shape of your head and neck efficiently.
-I love buckwheat pillows that mold easily as I change positions, all the while time retaining its shape when not in use (yes, it doesn't flatten!).
+Just like a water pillow, they are able to shift shape and conform to the shape of the head and neck efficiently.
+I love this pillows that mold easily as I change positions, all the while time retaining its shape when not in use (yes, it doesn't flatten!).

 Lasts For a Long Time

 Compared to other pillows, the hull stuffing is known to last way longer!
 As long as you care for both the casing and stuffing, they can last for up to ten years.
-Another advantage to these hulls is that they are straightforward to clean, as you just need to remove them and wash the casing as instructed (usually with the washing machine).
+Another advantage to these hulls is that they are straightforward to clean, as you just need to remove them and wash the casing as instructed.

 Wondering how to select one?
-Check out this helpful video showing you tips on choosing the best buckwheat pillow for your comfort and sleep:
+Check out this helpful video showing you tips on choosing the buckwheat hull pillow for your comfort and sleep: